Bani Walid detention camp

-The Bani Walid detention camp is a secret prison in northwest Libya near the town of Bani Walid.
+The Bani Walid detention camp is a secret prison in northwest Libya near the town of Bani Walid operated by human traffickers since at least 2009.
 Prisoners at the center often come from subsaharan Africa en route to Europe, and include adolescents and women.
 In order to extort their families, detention guards reportedly torture, rape, or threaten prisoners, who face similar conditions in other camps in the region.
 In May 2018, many Bani Walid prisoners attempted to escape, with most being shot or recaptured.

 Agence France Presse has reported that there are approximately 20 detention centers in and around the town of Bani Walid.

 Origins

 The Geneva nonprofit agency Global Detention Project has reported that the Bani Walid Immigrant Detention Centre has been in operation since 2009.
 After the 2011 fall of the government of Muammar Gaddafi, Libya became a major site of transit for migrants desperate to reach Europe, and Bani Walid is an important node in the migration route.
 As of 2018 there were approximately 700,000 migrants in Libya.